Frequently Asked Questions / Practical Details

 Most people camp in their own tents.
 There are many beautiful, flat campsites on the land, some right next to the stream.
 We also have indoor dorm-style spaces available for an extra charge.
 These include a lodge house and several rustic cabins, furnished with twin-size upper and lower bunk beds, full-size futon beds, and queen-sized beds.
 The cabins also have small lofts that each contain two twin mattresses side-by-side.

 If you would like to reserve indoor space, you can do so during the registration process.
+Priority is given for accessibility needs.
 The Registration page has pricing and other details.

-There is a motel that is 3 miles west of the Summer Camp site, less than a 5 minute drive.
+There is also a motel 3 miles west of the site, less than a 5 minute drive.
 All rooms have refrigerator, microwave, and private bath; most rooms have two queen beds.
-Rates for 9 nights (Fri through the following Saturday) range from $390 to $460.
+Rates for 9 nights (Friday through the following Saturday night) range from $390 to $460.

 How many people will be at camp?